ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/styling-sass/index.md

 ## Setting CSS variables

-The Sass styling API is a wrapper around the CSS variable API for design customisation, you can pass any supported CSS variable as a parameter to the Sass API, just remove the `--ag-` prefix from the variable name.
+The Sass Styling API is a wrapper around the CSS variable API for design customisation, you can pass any supported CSS variable as a parameter to the Sass API, just remove the `--ag-` prefix from the variable name.
 See the [full list of supported CSS variables](/customising-design#full-list-of-css-variables).

-The Sass API provides a little bit of sugar to make it easier to read and remember some parameter values and assists migration from the [legacy Sass styling API](/styling-sass-legacy/).
+The Sass API provides a little bit of sugar to make it easier to read and remember some parameter values and assists migration from the [Legacy Sass API](/styling-sass-legacy/).

 - You can pass `true` or `false` to any `borders-*` parameter to enable or disable the border (the equivalent CSS variables require `solid 1px` or `none`)
 - You can pass `true` or `false` to the `header-column-separator-display` or `header-column-resize-handle-display` parameters (the equivalent CSS variables require `block` or `none`)